 Collects Shang-Chi: The Hellfire Apocalypse #1-6.
 This is a MAX series, out-of-continuity.

-As Marvel entered a new era, Shang-Chi became a more important character, as a member of Jonathan Hickman’s Avengers, as part of Avengers World, and finally as the star of his own miniseries written by Mike Benson.
-For more details about the superhero team, check out our Complete Avengers reading order.
+As Marvel entered a new era, Shang-Chi became an more important character.
+He was a member of Jonathan Hickman’s Avengers as part of Avengers World and starred in his own miniseries, written by Mike Benson.
+For more information on the superhero team, take a look at our Complete guide to Jonathan Hickman’s Avengers.

 - Avengers Vol. 1: Avengers World